PatrykWo/vllm-fork/README_GAUDI.md

 ### Build and Install vLLM

-Currently, we are providing multiple repositories which can be used to install vLLM with Intel® Gaudi®, pick one option:
+Currently, we are providing multiple ways which can be used to install vLLM with Intel® Gaudi®, pick one option:

 #### 1. Build and Install the stable version